Andrewodwyer/City-Events-Blog/README.md

 The Word’s events platform is designed for people who are interested in discovering, attending, and organising local and online events.
 The app concept is like a bulletin board in a shop or office space.
 People can post and see events in the local area.
 In the same way this site encourages users to both search for events and post their own events.

 The Word is geared to both casual event attendees and engaged organisers / registered users, providing a platform that encourages social engagement and participation.
+Through the comment and attending sections on each event page.

 Information on users:
+- Age: There is something for all ages, from art and crafts to live music.
+  - User are anyone with access to the app
-Age:The apps expected user will be over 18, due to a lot of music venues having age restrictions.
+  - However the apps expected user will be over 18, due to a lot of music venues having age restrictions.
+Secondly, perents will be the ones researching classes and events for their children.

+Location:
-Location: The intention of the app is to have one for each city e.g THE WORD Cork/Waterford/Dublin/Limerick etc. In this way the user will utilise an app relevant to their location.
+- The intention of the app is to have one for each city e.g THE WORD Cork/Waterford/Dublin/Limerick etc. In this way the user will utilise an app relevant to their location.

 Users interests in finding information in numerous categories
 - Music